 3. Revise your robots.txt file (or create it from scratch)

-Now, if you need to create a robots.txt file, or fix its instructions, simply switch to the Pages module and click .
+Now, if you need to create a robots.txt file, or fix its instructions, simply switch to the Pages module, click and choose .
 In the menu that pops up, you can either fetch your robots.txt from server to revise it, or create a robots.txt file from scratch and upload it to your website.

 4. Take care of your pages' response codes.
 Indexing issues can be also caused by HTTP response codes errors.
 Under Indexing and crawlability in the Site Audit module, go through Resources with 4xx status code, Resources with 5xx status code, and 404 page set up correctly.
 If any of the factors have an error or warning status, study the Details section to see problem pages and get how-to's on fixing them.